railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

    :scale: 50
    :align: center

-   *Payments workflow*
+   *Payments Workflow*

-When the accounting manager validates the document, Open ERP generates a banking file with all the payment orders.
-You can then just send the file over your electronic connection with your bank to execute all your payments.
+..
+When the accounting manager validates the document, OpenERP generates a banking file with all the
+.. payment orders.
+You can then just send the file over your electronic connection with your bank to
+.. execute all your payments.

 In small businesses it is usually the same person who enters the payment orders and who validates them.
 In this case you should just click the two buttons, one after the other, to confirm the